ibm-cloud-docs/apps/reqnsi.md

 # Adding a service to your app
 {: #add_service}

-If you created an app using {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.dev_console}}, then you had a chance to add resources from the app overview page.
+If you created an app with {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.dev_console}}, then you had a chance to add resources from the app overview page.
 However, you can also provision them directly from the {{site.data.keyword.Bluemix_notm}} catalog, outside the context of your app.
 {: shortdesc}

 You can request an instance of the resource and use it independently of your app, or you can add the resource instance to your app from the app overview page.
 You can provision a particular type of resource (a service) directly from the {{site.data.keyword.Bluemix_notm}} catalog.